jasonj2010/module2_is601/unit_content_draft.md

 VSCode is a powerful, open-source IDE that supports many programming languages and has numerous extensions to enhance development productivity.
 Python is a versatile programming language widely used in various fields, including web development, data science, and automation.
 Testing is crucial to ensure code reliability and maintainability, and pytest is a popular testing framework for Python.
 GitHub Actions allow automated workflows to build, test, and deploy code, integrating continuous integration/continuous deployment (CI/CD) practices.

 ### Learning Outcomes
-- CLO 1 Utilize GIT for version control and collaborative development.
+- CLO 3 Create Python applications with automated testing.
-- CLO 2 Create Python applications with automated testing.
+- CLO 4 Set up GitHub Actions for Continuous Integration (CI), automating the execution of tests and Docker builds to demonstrate DevOps principles to ensure software quality.

 ## Module 2 Learning Pathway